Writing a Business Plan from Scratch

 The next section is a discussion of the operations of your company.
 The operational overview is usually the longest section of a business plan and usually covers the business strategy, marketing strategy, the product or service offering, management and information systems and any other components that are important to the operations of the business.

 An industry or market overview is also a helpful section to have.
-It will give potential investors who are not familiar with your particular industry or market a better sense of the environment in which you operate.
+It will give potential investors who are not familiar with your particular industry or market a better sense of the environment in which you operate and why you are building your business in that particular industry.

 This section may include demographic information for the market where you sell your products or services.
 It may include a discussion of the regulatory or legal environment for your industry.
 You can also include some general statistics on the industry from a credible source such as a trade association.
 This will lend credibility to some of the assumptions in your financial projections in the next section.